ONE OF A KIND

 Current statistics for Marion County show that:

-• 29% of families are designated as Asset Limited, Income Constrained, Employed (ALICE) — households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county (United Way);
+• 38% of families are designated as Asset Limited, Income Constrained, Employed (ALICE, 2025) — households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county (United Way);

-• While the Indianapolis Public School district currently offers all meals free of charge for families, 68.9% of families would be eligible for free or reduced lunch (NICHE);
+• While the Indianapolis Public School district currently offers all meals free of charge for families, 68% of families would be eligible for free or reduced lunch (IPS, 2025);

-• As over 60% of youth in Marion County identify as minorities (IYI), KDO reaches students from all different backgrounds.
+• As over 67% of youth in Marion County identify as racial or ethnic minorities (IYI, 2026), KDO reaches students from all different racial and ethnic backgrounds, particularly those who identify as Hispanic, Black, and Multiracial.

 It’s all about the children.
 This relentless focus on the children consistently guides KDO’s mission, business model, and growth.
 It dictates a strong commitment to respecting high standards, excellence, and stewardship every step of the way.
 At the genesis of KDO’s mission is the belief that all children deserve a chance to dance.
 We firmly believe and have witnessed the power of the Arts as a catalyst for change.
 Together, we will continue to seek innovative ways to effect change in our community and the world through our mission and strive to be part of that change.